theme-sticky-logo-alt

 Diagnostic Tests and Treatment Options

-A clinician may recommend various diagnostic tests to evaluate the underlying causes of a sensitive g ag ref lex, such as a swallowing study or an esophageal motility test.
-These assessments help determine if there are any anatomical abnormalities or dysfunctions in the pharyngeal re flex.
-Treatment options often include desensitization techniques, cognitive behavioral therapies, or medication like local anesthetics to manage symptoms.
-In some cases, referrals to specialists such as gastroenterologists or dentists may be necessary to address specific health concerns.
+A clinician may recommend various diagnostic tests to evaluate the underlying causes of a sensitive g ag ref lex.
+Such as a swallowing study or an esophageal motility test.
+These assessments check for anatomical issues.
+Or dysfunctions in the pharyngeal reflex.

 How to stop your gag reflex during common circumstances